-g) The 'Transmit Fifo, AUX1 and AUX2 ports'
+h) The 'Transmit Fifo, AUX1 and AUX2 ports' Parameter

 The AUX1 and AUX2 ports provide an embedded transmit buffer (FIFO).
-This allows the data transmission to be optimized.
+This allows the data transmission to be optimised.
 By default this mechanism is enabled.

 If necessary this parameter allows the AUX1 (or AUX2) FIFO buffer to be disabled.